clawrence00/milestoneproject1/README.md

 #### Icons
 The icons used are from the font awesome free library.
 As no brand icon for ClubSpark was available a bolt was used in it's place that closely resembles the ClubSpark logo.
 #### Colours
 To ensure the website has a clean look, minimal use of colour was applied.
 A dark green/grey was used along with contrasting white.
 The colour for the  sign up 'Become a Member' button was chosen based on the colour of the tennis ball.
-The yellow-green tennis ball colour is called _optic yellow_ and it's hex color code is #ccff00.
+The famous yellow-green tennis ball colour is called _optic yellow_ and it's hex color code is #ccff00.
 The colour really stands out on the page against the minimal background colours.
 #### Styling
 A carousel is used on the home page showcasing all images used in the website.
 Excluding the navbar, which spans across the entire width of the page, all other containers are centered on the page whcih gives a good looking, coherent design across multiple device screen sizes.
 The active nav-item has had the border CSS from Bootstrap's 'btn' class applied to give it the same look as the sign up button.